Learn about ingredients and other menu details

-Parents may also use their credit card to pay for meals online.
+- Parents may also use their credit card to pay for meals online.
 There is no charge to register, but there is a $1 transaction fee charged to partially offset the credit card processing fees.
-Website features include viewing your student's account activity and low balance email alerts.
+Website features include your student's account and low balance email alerts.
 Please see the "SchoolPay" link below.

-To request a copy of the complaint form, call (866) 632-9992.
-Submit your completed form or letter to USDA by: (1) mail: U.S. Department of Agriculture Office of the Assistant Secretary for Civil Rights; 1400 Independence Avenue, SW Washington, D.C.
-20250-9410; (2) fax: (202) 690-7442; or (3) email: email@example.com.
+The completed AD-3027 form or letter must be submitted to USDA by: (1) mail: U.S. Department of Agriculture Office of the Assistant Secretary for Civil Rights; 1400 Independence Avenue, SW Washington, D.C.
+20250-9410; (2) fax: (833) 256-1665 or (202) 690-7442; or (3) email: email@example.com.
 This institution is an equal opportunity provider.